 This valuation is justified when the company operating income will grow annually by 74% in the next 5 years.
 This might be a little bit over-optimistic.
 However, if we factor in expected Bitcoin and crypto markets price appreciation, this might look like a reasonable valuation.

 However, we did this calculation with the 15% discount rate.
 The investors in this equity would expect probably a higher return than the 15%, probably rather than 30%.
 This would translate into even higher required yearly growth (102% annually).

-We assumed in the calculation that Celsius is cashflow positive and that operating income is 20% of the revenues.
-This might be so for the established companies, however, that’s probably not so for the fast-growing companies, which are in the continuous need for the cash.
+We assumed that Celsius is cashflow positive and that operating income is 20% of the revenues.
+This might be so for the established companies.
+However, that’s probably not so for the fast-growing companies, which are in continuous need of cash.

 This implies the current Celsius valuation is looking more like a good deal for the Celsius than for the investors.

 In the last 18 months, Celsius has done: